ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In the background-check model, this Evidence may also be revealed to Relying Party(s).

-In some cases where Evidence contains sensitive information, an Attester might even require that a Verifier first attest to it before the Attester will send the sensitive Evidence.
+In some cases where Evidence contains sensitive information, an Attester might even require that a Verifier first go through a remote attestation procedure with it before the Attester will send the sensitive Evidence.
 This can be done by having the Attester first act as a Verifier/Relying Party, and the Verifier act as its own Attester, as discussed above.